Who writes your Will matters

 Making a Will

-We all know that we should have a Will, however for many of us it is one of those important tasks that is often postponed and put off until it is too late.
+We all know that we should have a Will, however for many of us it is one of those important tasks that is often postponed until it is too late.

 - Ensure that on your death whatever you own passes to those whom you would wish